sihaohuanguc/sihaohuanguc.github.io/README.md

 I like cycling along the shore of Lake Michigan.
 I like building [LEGO](https://www.lego.com/en-us) models.
 I like cooking.
 I like traveling.
 I've visited 12/50 states in US and hope to visit more in the future.

 # News
+1. We just submitted a new manuscript!
+Hope we'll not get the rejection letter too quickly!
-1. I applied for the [UChicago Computational Biology Trek to Bay Area](http://www.mychoice.uchicago.edu/about-the-program/experience/treks/computationalbiology23/) and get one position!
+2. I applied for the [UChicago Computational Biology Trek to Bay Area](http://www.mychoice.uchicago.edu/about-the-program/experience/treks/computationalbiology23/) and get one position!
 Looking forward to visiting the biotech companies in Bay Area!

 # Contact
 Email: sihaohuang1024@gmail.com